scalamolecule/molecule-web/content/manual/schema/boilerplate.md

 for instance has 3 attributes (in 2 namespaces).
 We need to be able to return tuples of values from molecules so we can't exceed Scala's arity limit of 22 for tuples.

+The number of in/out attributes determines the arity of the boilerplate domain classes Molecule will generate for us to build molecules from.
+So if we know already that we will only build molecules with say maximum 8 attributes then there's no reason to create more boilerplate classes than necessary.
+We can always adjust the number up or down and recompile with `sbt compile` to re-generate the domain classes if our schema/requirements change.

+### Namespaces

+Each trait in the Definition

+Attributes having something in common are defined as fields in a namespace trait and we list all namespace traits in a Definition trait.

 ### Attribute types